-This article was published in November 2021 and updated in February 2024.
+This article was last updated in January 2025.

 Innovation Map outlines the 10 Latest Military Technology Trends & 20 Promising Startups